|

 after the visit, she felt a recurrence of symptoms, and I

-recommended she drink Fennel tea in the mornings and
+recommended she drink fennel tea in the mornings and

-evenings, and chew dried Calamus Root throughout the day
+evenings, and chew dried calamus root throughout the day

 as desired.
 I considered her diet rather poor